thomaskejser/modern-cmake/docs/blog.md

 - **Settings → Build, Execution, Deployment → CMake**

-Check the box for the present you want to use and you are good to go.
+Check the box for the present you want to use, and you are good to go.

 ## The Root level `CmakeLists.txt`

 This file sets the rules of how things get built in the repo.

-You generally *don't* want to specify anything about *what* is being built here - this file isn't the recipe for how to build the repo.
+You generally *don't* want to specify anything about *what* is being built here, this file isn't the recipe for how to build the repo.
-While it is *possible* to make a single, gigantic, `CMakeLists.txt` that control the entire build process - it is bad idea.
+While it is *possible* to make a single, gigantic, `CMakeLists.txt` that control the entire build process, it is bad idea.
 The same way it is bad to have gigantic "do it all" functions in your code.
 Fortunately, CMake has `add_subdirectory` to help us make the build process modular.